Looking for online counselling or online therapy in Singapore?

 Research has found that online therapy can be equally as effective as in-person therapy sessions.

-A research study published in Behaviour Research and Therapy found that online cognitive behavioural therapy was effective in treating anxiety disorders (1), while another study found that online treatment for depression was equally as effective as in-person therapy (2).
-A 2018 study in the Journal of Anxiety Disorders found that online cognitive behavioural therapy was equally as effective as in-person treatment for major depression, panic disorder, social anxiety disorder, and generalized anxiety disorder (3).
+A research study published in Behaviour Research and Therapy found that online cognitive behavioural therapy was effective in treating anxiety disorders, while another study on online and physical counselling sessions found that online treatment for depression was equally as effective as in-person therapy.
+Furthermore, a 2018 study on online therapy for anxiety and depression in the Journal of Anxiety Disorders found that online cognitive behavioural therapy was equally as effective as in-person treatment for major depression, panic disorder, social anxiety disorder, and generalised anxiety disorder.

 Other benefits of online counselling are: